SnailBones/sideways-gif/README.md

 Sideways-gif rearranges a GIF, treating the video as a 3d rectangular prism and exchanging the time dimension with a space dimension.
-Imagine that the GIF is a flipbook, the pages are all glued together before the book is sliced apart from a different direction.
+Imagine that the GIF is a flipbook, the pages are all glued together before the book is sliced apart from a different direction, creating strange molten forms.
+Run the example GIF back through the code to see the original!
-The results are molten forms in the boundary between recognizability and abstraction.